pykern package

 Assumptions:

-• the use of pytest for tests.
-GUI and console scripts are found automatically by special suffixes _gui.py and _console.py.
+• GUI and console scripts are found automatically by special suffixes _gui.py and _console.py.
 See setup documentation for an example.

 • Under git control.
 Even if you are building an app for the first time, you should create the repo first.
 Does not assume anything about the remote (i.e. need not be a GitHub repo).